jaredly/geometricart/Roadmap.md

+## Ok let's try different sized screens
+to prepare for mobile ya know

-- [ ] REIFY GUIDES.
-GOt to make mirrors and such.
+- [x] REIFY GUIDES.
+Got to make mirrors and such.
 - [x] so what about a "cut paths to clip" button?
 So that you can then do like some tilings with them.
 - [ ] "join adjacent tiles" would be very nice"